 It’s time for another beauty post, but I won’t be talking about skincare or makeup.
-I’m introducing the Japanese products that I use on my natural hair.
+Instead, I’m introducing the Japanese products that I use on my natural hair.
+(This post contains affiliate links.)

 Little Kaiju and the demands of working mom life were a big push in helping me make the decision to go natural.